visionNoob/CS231N_17_KOR_SUB/readme.md

 ----------
 ## Prerequisites
-    Video Player with codecs which might be let you watch..
+    Any video player with codecs which might be let you watch lectures Recommendation
-        Recommendation
             Windows : PotPlayer(kakao)
             Linux   : SM Player
-            IOS     : "Whatever you can :/"
+            IOS     : Whatever you can :(

 ----------
 ## Usage